Amartya-Duke/Cowin-Helper/README.md

 However, this tool will open up a browser tab landing at Cowin portal immediately once slots become available.
 ### Note
 -  SMS functionality is provided by Twilio ( https://www.twilio.com/ )
+-  To use this feature, create a trial account at Twilio and set the following params in config.py:

+    TWILIO_ACCOUNT_SID

+    TWILIO_AUTH_TOKEN

+    TWILIO_SENDER_NUMBER